qmer05/currencyconverter/README.md

 Currency Converter is a JavaFX application that allows users to convert amounts between different currencies using the latest exchange rates.
 The application fetches the latest rates from valutakurser.dk and provides an intuitive interface for users to select currencies, input amounts, and view converted values.

 ## Features
-Convert amounts between various currencies
+Convert amounts between various currencies.

-Display corresponding flag images for selected currencies
+Display corresponding flag images for selected currencies.

-Fetch live exchange rates from the internet
+Fetch live exchange rates from the internet.

-User-friendly interface with JavaFX
+User-friendly interface with JavaFX.

-Confirmation dialog before exiting the application
+Confirmation dialog before exiting the application.

-Error handling and alert messages for common issues
+Error handling and alert messages for common issues.

 ## Technologies Used
 Java 21